osm-merge/osm-merge/docs/trails.md

 ## Dropped Fields

 These fields are dropped as unnecessary for OSM.
 Most only have a NULL value anyway, so useless.
+Some of the entries also have no geometry, so they are also dropped.

 * GIS_MILES
 * Geometry Column